 In the event of a major incident that may impact libraries and the greater information provider community, the SLA Board of Directors will investigate, and if appropriate, coordinate drafting a position statement.
+Please find attached Guidelines for Drafting Position Statements positionstatement_guidelines.
 Below are chronological lists of position statements.

 Saskatchewan Library Association voices concern about funding cuts to libraries

 March 23, 2017

 The Saskatchewan Library Association (SLA) is very concerned about targeted reductions in funding to libraries in the tabled 2017-2018 provincial budget and the implications to the residents and communities of the province.

 The Ministry of Education reported that operating grant funding of $1.3 million for municipal library systems in Regina and Saskatoon will be eliminated.
 Seven of eight regional library systems will have a reduction of $3.5 million (58%) to $2.5 million in operating funding.
 Fortunately, funding for the Pahkisimon Nuyeʔáh Library System (PNLS) in Saskatchewan’s North will remain unchanged at $974,000.
 (Source: Ministry of Education Budget Backgrounder http://finance.gov.sk.ca/budget17-18/BG-Education2017-18.pdf) However, total cuts to municipal and regional library systems will be $4.8 million.

 SLA is also concerned with a 5% reduction in provincial operating grants to universities, technical institutes and regional colleges.
 (Source: Saskatchewan Provincial Budget 17-18 http://www.finance.gov.sk.ca/budget17-18/2017-18Budget.pdf) This action will potentially affect the operations of post-secondary libraries.